John Elnaugh

 John Elnaugh: Biography

-John Elnaugh is a versatile actor whose career spans film, television, over six hundred performances on the West End stage, National Tours, pantomime, weekly repertory, stand-up comedy and even Internet TV drama.
+John Elnaugh is a versatile actor whose career spans film, television, over six hundred performances on the West End stage, National Tours, pantomime, weekly repertory, stand-up comedy, modelling and even Internet TV drama.

 A member of Clive Barker's Dog Company, John played in the original productions of Frankenstein In Love and The Secret Life Of Cartoons.
 A co-founder of Red Shift with Jonathon Holloway, he appeared as The Hanged Man in their inaugural production, a gothic horror entitled The Mask.